If you don’t have time to read all this – here’s a wonderful cartoon

 Only the other day I heard a lecturer refer to ‘the human condition’ – as if this was single and universal.
 My experience is that it’s not at all universal – in fact, huge and largely unchanging (unchangeable?) differences exist in how selfishly people behave (though obviously people do behave differently at different times and in different contexts).

+And never the twain shall meet.
 For example, I have close, life-long friends, whose intellect and experience I respect, who simply cannot begin to accept that anyone is ever motivated by anything other than selfishness.
-Even sainted altruists must only be doing for ultimately selfish reasons; because it makes them feel good, or because they want to go to Heaven.
+Even sainted altruists, they think, can only be behaving like that for ultimately selfish reasons; because it makes them feel good, or because they want to go to Heaven.

 So how did this disparity originate?